 Blanchard, K.H., Zigarmi, P., Zigarmi, D. (1985).
 Leadership and the One Minute Manager: Increasing Effectiveness through Situational Leadership.
 New York: Morrow.

 Bolman, L., Deal, T. (1991).
 Reframing Organizations.
 San Francisco: Jossey-Bass.

 Fleishman, E.A.
 (1953).
 Personnel are people.
 Personnel Psychology.
 6(2), 205–222.

 Hersey, P., Blanchard, K. H. (1977).
 Management of Organizational Behavior: Utilizing Human Resources.
 3rd ed.
 New Jersey: Prentice Hall.

 Katz, D., Maccoby, N., Morse, N.C.
 (1950).
 Productivity, Supervision and Morale in an Office Situation.
-Institutef or Social Research, University of Michigan.
+Ann Arbor: University of Michigan, Institute of Social Research.

 Northouse, G. (2007).
 Leadership Theory and Practice.
 (3rd ed.)
 Thousand Oaks, CA: Sage Publications, Inc.